Chouffe/django-password-manager/README.md

 Password Manager
 =======

-Enables password Management through one Master Key and via DES 256 encryption The passwords are encrypted into the DB on the server and only the provided key when logged in can decrypt them.
+Enables password Management through one Master Key and via AES 256 encryption The passwords are encrypted into the DB on the server and only the provided key when logged in can decrypt them.